FoalTS/foal/docs/tutorials/mongodb-todo-list/3-the-todo-model.md

 const todoSchema: Schema = new Schema({
   text: {
-    type: String, // String with a capital letter
+    required: true,
-    required: true
+    type: String // String with a capital letter
   }
 });